spatialillusions/milsymbol/docs/README.md

 If extended is set to `true` it will return an object with the validity of different parts of the symbol code, if extended is omitted or set to false it will return a boolean representing if it was possible to find an icon for the provided SIDC or not.
-In the future this might validate other parameters as well.
+In the future, this might validate other parameters as well.

 **Returns**